-Child among 24 Palestinians wounded by Israeli army raid in Ramallah
+Child among 58 Palestinians wounded by Israeli army raid in Ramallah

-Israeli snipers positioned themselves on rooftops as troops stormed Ramallah and el-Bireh.
+Israeli snipers position themselves on rooftops as troops storm Ramallah and el-Bireh.

-The Israeli army has launched a raid on Ramallah and el-Bireh in the occupied West Bank, with the Palestine Red Crescent Society (PRCS) reporting that at least 24 Palestinians have been wounded in the attacks.
+The Israeli army has launched a prolonged raid on Ramallah and el-Bireh in the occupied West Bank, as it continues to relentlessly pound Gaza, with the Palestinian Red Crescent Society (PRCS) reporting that at least 58 Palestinians have been wounded in the attacks.

-The wounded included a 12-year-old child, shot in the back near a vegetable market, the Wafa news agency, citing medical teams, reported on Tuesday.
+The wounded included a child who was hit by live fire.
+The Palestinian Health Ministry said the 13-year-old is undergoing surgery after being injured in the abdomen.

 Recommended Storieslist of 4 items